phil-m-kopp/phil-m-kopp.github.io/docs/articles/posts/tech/guide-make-website-build-up-personal-brand/guide-make-website-build-up-personal-brand.md

     - [HubSpot](https://www.hubspot.com/)
     - [Squarespace](https://de.squarespace.com/)

-- **Personal knowledge management with publishing feature**:
+- **Personal knowledge management with publishing feature**
     - [Notion.so](https://www.notion.so/)
     - [Obsidian.md](https://obsidian.md/)

 #### Publishing platform

-- The main advantage is a **quick and easy start**:
+- The main advantage is a **quick and easy start**
     - **start writing right away** after sign-up, no maintenance, administration etc.
     - **immediate expose** via the vast traffic, which honestly also feels quite motivating for starters
 - **May be paywalled**, but thus might also **allow you monetization of your content**
 - You **only own your content (legally)**, but have **little to no control** over everything else.
 Exporting/moving your content might be practically impossible (without dedicated tools)
 - Usually **very limited to no customization/extension**, e.g. forms, newsletters, content beyond text and images... (though e.g. Medium offers using your domain [^mediumdomain])
-- **Restricted applicability for personal branding**: not ensured that visitors associate your content particularly with you, not the platform (probably less the case on LinkedIn)
+- **Restricted applicability for personal branding** not ensured that visitors associate your content particularly with you, not the platform (probably less the case on LinkedIn)
 - Networking opportunity amongst authors as well as authors and readers

 [^mediumdomain]: [https://help.medium.com/hc/en-us/articles/115003053487](https://help.medium.com/hc/en-us/articles/115003053487)